| | | | | | | | | | | |

 Instructions

-2. Fry the tofu.
-Heat ½ tablespoon oil in a large, non-stick frying pan over medium heat.
-Place the tofu in the pan and fry on all sides until evenly golden-brown.
+• Heat half of your 1 tablespoon oil in a large, non-stick frying pan over medium heat.
+Place 400 g extra firm tofu in the pan and fry on all sides until evenly golden-brown.
 Turn off the heat and set aside.

-3. Make the curry sauce.
-Heat the remaining ½ tablespoon of oil over medium heat in a large, deep-sided pot.
-Once the oil is hot, add the onions.
-Fry the onions until slightly browned, then add the curry paste—passing it through a sieve to ensure its smoothness—and cook, stirring regularly, until fragrant and thick, with oil separating from the sides.
-Next, add the coconut milk, then season with brown (or palm) sugar and tamarind sauce.
+• Heat the remaining ½ tablespoon of oil over medium heat in a large, deep-sided pot.
+Once the oil is hot, add 20 g onions.
+Fry the onions until slightly browned, then add the curry paste — passing it through a sieve to ensure its smoothness— and cook, stirring regularly, until fragrant and thick, with oil separating from the sides.
+Next, add 400 ml coconut milk, then season with 1 teaspoon palm sugar and 1 tablespoon tamarind sauce.

-4. Add the vegetables and protein.
-Add the fried tofu and cut potatoes to the pan, along with water.
+• Add the fried tofu and 100 g potatoes (cubed) to the pan, along with 100 ml water.
 Lower the heat and simmer until the potatoes are knife-tender and the sauce has thickened (around 20 minutes).

 Notes